Everest Three Passes Trek

 • Sleeping Bag (Return After Trek)

-• First Aid Kit Box, which was carried by our trek Leader.
+• First Aid Kit Box, which was carried by our trek leader.

 • Oximeter for monitoring Oxygen levels during the trek